-Mergers and acquisition which also refers to inorganic growth is the buying and selling of companies which have its own advantages.
+Mergers and acquisition, which also refers to inorganic growth, is the buying and selling of companies that have their advantages.
 In any transaction of merger and acquisition, the owner and investors have a choice whether to do the transaction in an asset purchase or to purchase the common stocks of the company.
-The buyer of the asset which is the acquirer and the seller of the asset which is the target can have their own reasons and explanations to opt for either one type of transaction or another.
+The buyer of the asset, which is the acquirer, and the seller of the asset, which is the target, can have their reasons and explanations to opt for either one type of transaction or another.

-- Asset purchase transaction where the buyer purchases individual assets of the company like goodwill, equipment inventory, etc. The assets are being valued by the valuation experts which are appointed by the company.
-However, in this method, the parties can discuss which assets to acquire and which liabilities to assume which makes the method more structured in nature and is more complex as more negotiations over the counter take place and sometimes the deal is not scrapped altogether because the parties don’t reach to mutual consent.
+- Asset purchase transaction where the buyer purchases individual assets of the company like goodwill, equipment inventory, etc. The assets are being valued by the valuation experts who are appointed by the company.
+However, in this method, the parties can discuss which assets to acquire and which liabilities to assume, which makes the method more structured and is more complicated as more negotiations over the counter take place and sometimes the deal is not scrapped altogether because the parties don’t reach to mutual consent.

 - The stock purchase is mainly related to the acquisition of stocks of the company wherein the buyer becomes the owner of the company.
 In this method of purchase, the company purchases the common stock of the target company and hence enjoy voting rights and ownership of the business.

-- Under the asset purchase transaction, there is no transfer of ownership of the business to the buyer and the seller remains in full ownership of the business whereas in a stock purchase method the ownership of the business is transferred to the buyer in the case
+- Under the asset purchase transaction, there is no transfer of ownership of the business to the buyer, and the seller remains in full ownership of the business.
+In contrast, in a stock purchase method, the ownership of the business is transferred to the buyer in the case.

-- The asset purchase transaction is generally quite simple and easy in nature when compared to a Stock purchase transaction
+- The asset purchase transaction is generally quite simple and easy when compared to a Stock purchase transaction.

 - In an asset purchase transaction, the buyer has an option to choose the liabilities which he is willing to bear in its balance sheet.
-But in the case of a stock purchase transaction, the buyer or the acquirer needs to observe each and every liability of the business in its balance sheet
+But in the case of a stock purchase transaction, the buyer or the acquirer needs to observe every liability of the business in its balance sheet.

-- Under the stock purchase transaction, the buyer may avoid paying transfer tax but in asset purchase transaction the buyer is obligated to pay taxes
+- Under the stock purchase transaction, the buyer may avoid paying transfer tax, but in an asset purchase transaction, the buyer is obligated to pay taxes.

-- The key advantage of asset purchase overstock purchase is that the buyer can obtain a tax deduction for depreciation and amortization over the assets he has purchased
+- The main advantage of asset purchase overstock purchase is that the buyer can obtain a tax deduction for depreciation and amortization over the assets he has purchased.